-Prior to joining CSSI, Dr. Hanlon served as Program Director within the NCI Division of Cancer Biology where he served as Director of the Physical Sciences-Oncology Network (PS-ON).
-In this role, he led the scientific management and oversight of the PS-ON and worked to identify synergistic opportunities and foster new collaborations.
+Prior to joining CSSI, Dr. Hanlon was a Program Director in the NCI Division of Cancer Biology where he managed a portfolio of grants focused on transcriptional and epigenetic regulation in cancer biology and served as Director of the Physical Sciences-Oncology Network (PS-ON).
+He led the scientific management and oversight of the PS-ON and worked to identify synergistic opportunities and foster new collaborations.
 He also managed the PS-ON Trans-Network Projects program and the PS-ON Data Coordinating Center which together leveraged the expertise of multiple teams to test new physical sciences-based cancer questions and fostered the sharing of PS-ON generated data.

-Dr. Hanlon is a molecular biologist and genomicist by training with a focus on fundamental problems in chromatin organization, epigenetics, and transcriptional regulation.
+Dr. Hanlon’s research interests focus on fundamental problems in chromatin organization, epigenetics, and transcriptional regulation.
 He came to the NCI in 2009 through the AAAS Science & Technology Policy Fellowship program.
-Prior to his selection as an AAAS Fellow, Dr. Hanlon was a postdoctoral fellow at the Lineberger Comprehensive Cancer Center and Carolina Center for Genome Sciences at the University of North Carolina at Chapel Hill.
-His postdoctoral work used genomics and bioinformatics approaches to address problems in transcriptional regulation on a genome-wide scale.
-This work helped further the understanding of how cells and organisms ensure that each gene in the transcriptome is expressed and repressed only at the appropriate time.
-As a postdoctoral fellow, Dr. Hanlon taught graduate level courses in genomics and bioinformatics research.
+Prior to his selection as an AAAS Fellow, Dr. Hanlon was a postdoctoral fellow at the University of North Carolina at Chapel Hill where he used genomics and bioinformatics approaches to address problems in transcriptional organization and regulation on a genome-wide scale.
 Dr. Hanlon received his PhD in Molecular Biology and Biochemistry from Rutgers University in 2003 where his work focused on understanding how chromatin structure influences transcription and cell-cycle progression.
-Dr. Hanlon is interested in promoting data sharing and collaborative team science, improving scientific research evaluation, and enhancing science education.